heetbeet/SimCity-2000-portable/README.md

 ### Method 2:
 - Run SimCity2000Portable.exe
-- Answer [y] to download and integrate all game files from archive.org
+- Answer [y] to automatically integrate all game files from archive.org

 ## Sources
 Thanks to aldude999 for creating the compatibility patch:<br>